Miscellaneous Ramblings

-Currently, there are no full-fledged Mac USB adapter PC Cards available, but a selection of Windows cards are available, which can be made to work by using Apple's Mac OS USB DDK v1.3f9, which is officially for developers only and not supported for consumers.
+Currently, there are no full-fledged Mac USB PC Cards available, but a selection of Windows cards are available that can be made to work by using Apple’s Mac OS USB DDK v1.3f9, which is officially for developers only and not supported for consumers.
 However, there are many reports of it working fine with various Windows USB PC Cards, with a little ResEdit tweaking.

-Note that all USB PC Cards require CardBus, which was introduced on PowerBooks with the WallStreet release, so the original PB G3 (3500), the 3400, and earlier PowerBooks are not upgradable to USB support.
+Note that all USB PC Cards require CardBus, which was introduced on PowerBooks with the WallStreet release, so the original PowerBook G3 (Kanga, 3500), the 3400c, and earlier PowerBooks are not upgradeable to USB.

 Here's a rundown of what's available now: